Fluxitude/guidant/docs/tutorial.md

 - Set up initial configuration files
 - Guide you through the rest of the process

-5. Place your PRD document in the `.taskmaster/docs/` directory (e.g., `.taskmaster/docs/prd.txt`)
+5. Place your PRD document in the `.guidant/docs/` directory (e.g., `.guidant/docs/prd.txt`)

-6. **Use natural language commands** to interact with Task Master:
+6. **Use natural language commands** to interact with Guidant:

 ```
-Can you parse my PRD at .taskmaster/docs/prd.txt?
+Can you parse my PRD at .guidant/docs/prd.txt?
 What's the next task I should work on?
 Can you help me implement task 3?
 ```